 Fatigue, weakness and generalised musculoskeletal symptoms can be debilitating.

-Calcinosis is difficult to manage and there is poor evidence for therapies listed below
+Cutaneous calcinosis in SSc is notoriously challenging to treat and controlled trials are lacking.
+It is difficult to manage, and there is poor evidence for therapies listed below.

 Facial fat loss

 There is no cure for systemic sclerosis.
 Survival is determined by the disease subset and internal organ manifestations.
 Interstitial lung disease and pulmonary artery hypertension account for almost two-thirds of deaths related to systemic sclerosis.

 Proactive and routine annual screening allows early intervention with disease-modifying drugs.
 These have led to an improvement in prognosis and long term outcomes in recent years.;

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.